Deploying communications staff

 - potential for negative media coverage or risk to CARE’s programs and staff;

 - potential for the ECO to support CARE advocacy or fundraising objectives;

-- specific interest of one or more CIMs who are willing to offer communications capacity or funding to
+- specific interest of one or more CIMs who are willing to offer communications capacity or funding to deploy an ECO;

 - uniqueness of CARE’s response (does CARE have a unique story to tell?)